modaclouds/modaclouds-sla-core/docs/developer-guide.md

 * a number of occurrences

 The objective of a policy is specify when to raise a violation.
-Instead of raise a violation on every constraint breach, it’s raised when a number of breaches are found within the specified interval.
+Instead of raise a violation on every constraint breach, it's raised when a number of breaches are found within the specified interval.

 WS-Agreement does not make room to define something like a policy in a ServiceLevelObjective, so we are going to define the policy in the CustomServiceLevel, along with the constraint definition.
-So, it’s proposed to define the CustomServiceLevel like this:
+So, it's proposed to define the CustomServiceLevel like this:

 	{